 Fishing in Alaska can be a life-long endeavor.
 Alyeska Resort is situated along the Seward Highway and the gateway to the Kenai Peninsula, home to world-class salmon and halibut fishing.
 Fishing season typically runs from May to September, with July the peak fishing season for visitors.
-Winter fishing is also available and typically a local, avid fisherman sport.
+Winter fishing is also available and is typically a local, avid fisherman's sport.
 In season, there are multiple runs of King, Sockeye and Silver salmon.
 Other fish local to the area include varieties of trout (Dolly Varden, Rainbow, Steelhead), halibut and hooligan.
 As many local fisherman will tell you, on the Kenai River and elsewhere in the region, timing is indeed everything, and prudent anglers do their homework.
-For guests, we highly recommend guided fishing - from day trips to week-long fly-in tours, let a local expert take you out for the most rewarding fishing experience.
+For guests, we highly recommend guided fishing—from day trips to week-long fly-in tours, let a local expert take you out for the most rewarding fishing experience.
 The Concierge Desk can help you identify the best outfitter for your desired fishing adventures.

 What does the word “Alyeska” mean?

 “Alyeska” is an Aleut word meaning “Great land of the white to the east”.

 Where did the Turnagain Arm get its name?

 Captain Cook supposedly entered the Cook Inlet only to find that the inlet did not connect to Prince William Sound.
 He was forced to turn around; therefore, the area is now known as Turnagain Arm.